-We have a lot of activity in the morning from the stalker and for some reason Steve is up, and ready.
+We have a lot of activity in the morning from the stalker, and for some reason Steve is up, and ready.
 Like he knew it was coming.
-For the first time in a week he has the Thermal imaging scope out, and is dressed all in black when I see him go out the back door at 4:48 am when Morgan alerts us to rocks on her window.
+For the first time in a week he has the thermal imaging scope out, and is dressed all in black, when I see him go out the back door at 4:48 am, right after Morgan alerts us to rocks on her window.

-I ask him if I should call the Sheriffs as he goes out and he says no. He has a black aluminum baseball bat in his free hand, and I hope he finds something worthy of a swing.
+I ask him if I should call the sheriffs, as he goes out he says no. He has a black aluminum baseball bat in his free hand, and I hope he finds something worthy of a swing.
 Steve was quite a home run hitter in his younger days.

-I try to watch him from the back windows, and I have lost all sight of him as I go around the house trying to pick up where he is.
+I try to watch him from the back windows, and I have lost all sight of him, as I go around the house trying to pick out where he is.
 Normally the outside motion detectors would be announcing his actions around the house, but this time there is nothing they are picking up on.
-Whatever he has decided to do this morning he is under cover.
+Whatever he has decided to do this morning, he is under cover.

 This is a different Steve, he has never had me direct the officers before.
 My chest is racing I think he must see something to have said that.
 One of the officers on the way calls and he has a thermal imaging scope also.
 Probably much better than ours and he will circle back in from the end of the street.
 I tell him Steve is on the berm and has located two spots where a body was hiding.
 The deputy is excited and shortly after our phone call I hear a truck race by the front of our house.

-This seems too good to be true, we are working together and putting technology to work to catch the stalker.
-Steve calls me and says he see their flashlights coming, he wonders why the always use the flashlights, you can see them so easily.
-My Steve and Officer Steve P. from the Sheriffs department meet up out on the berm between our neighbor Rhonda’s house and ours.
+This seems too good to be true, we are working together and putting technology to work in order to catch the stalker.
+Steve calls me and says he see their flashlights coming, he wonders why they always use their flashlights, you can see them so easily.
+My Steve and Officer Steve P. from the sheriff’s department meet up out on the berm between our neighbor Rhonda’s house and ours.
 I can see them standing there and talking, pointing at the ground.

 They split up and Steve comes straight for the back door.
 I unlock it and let him in, this is pathetic, were his first words.
 He is very angry.
 Something was moving down at his end and he could not see it.
 Because his batteries were dead.
-Of course he can’t take batteries from us because, what, we might catch the guy.
+Of course he can’t take batteries from us because, what, we might catch the guy?
 He won’t take my thermal scope, because that is against policy.
-Steve says he told him, maybe we should rent the unicorn hot air balloon for the day, but he didn’t understand, or choose to ignore him.
+Steve says he told him, maybe we should rent the Unicorn hot air balloon for the day, but he didn’t understand, or wanted to choose to ignore him.
 He was coming right at them Steve tells me, right at them.
 I thought they had night vision, could have spotted him easily.
-This is a nightmare times two.
+This is a nightmare times two!

 We have a wonderful breakfast and Morgan goes about getting ready for school.
 Steve tells me this is just not fair.
 Morgan is giving this all she has, more than anyone ever should, and it has just become one screw up after the next.
 He tells me we have to hold them more accountable.
 To actually have live batteries is not that big of a request he feels.
 I know they think this stalker is harmless, but you never know Steve tells me.
-First the car was keyed with the word BITCH in it (down to the metal and that police officer (not the Sheriff’s) said that is usually a sign of someone with deep seated problems or on drugs), and who knows what they do next.
-I don’t like it at all.
+First the car was keyed before the stalking started, with the word BITCH on it (down to the metal and the Carbondale police officer (not the Garfield County Sheriffs) said that it is usually a sign of someone with deep seated problems or on drugs), with lots of anger and who knows what they do next.
+I don’t like this at all.

 I agree with Steve, they don’t seem to be very serious at all, just going through the motions, and it is having a big affect on Morgan’s life.